neuronsimulator/nrn/neuron/nmodl/nmodl.rst

 may cause numerical instability.
 When this happens, merging models into one larger model may eliminate the instability, unless the model is so simple that time does not appear, such as a passive channel.
-In that case, :code:`v` is normally chosen as the independent variable.
+In that case, ``v`` is normally chosen as the independent variable.
 MODL required this statement but NMODL will implicitly generate one for you.
 When currents and ionic potentials are calculated in a particular model they